+And what it looks like on the command line:

 '''

-def abort_if_false(ctx, param, value):

-if not value:

-ctx.abort()

-@click.command()

-@click.option('--yes', is_flag=True, callback=abort_if_false,

-expose_value=False,

-prompt='Are you sure you want to drop the db?')

-def dropdb():

-click.echo('Dropped all tables!')

-And what it looks like on the command line:

-$ python dropdb.py
+$ dropdb

 Are you sure you want to drop the db? [y/N]: n

 Aborted!

-$ python dropdb.py --yes
+$ dropdb --yes

 Dropped all tables!

+'''

-Because this combination of parameters is quite common, this can also be replaced with the
+Because this combination of parameters is quite common, this can also be replaced with the confirmation_option() decorator:

-confirmation_option() decorator:
+'''

 @click.command()

-@click.confirmation_option(help='Are you sure you want to drop the db?')
+@click.confirmation_option(prompt='Are you sure you want to drop the db?')

 def dropdb():

+click.echo('Dropped all tables!')

 '''